indigo-iam/opa-iam/README.md

   * we can even remove it
 * Still not clear to me how an "OPA Admin" can add a policy (just `POST <opa-host>/v1/data` returns error since `input` key is not found in JSON body)
 * Do we want to add and evaluate also audience with OPA?
+* Find a way to source from a file when testing.